SKelectronics/CANlogger/README.md

 - 4 additional analog inputs (for e.g. front/rear suspension, afr-values, oil-temperature)
 - simple WIFI access to all your data
 - easy bikechange, just update the firmware (maybe connector change is necessary)
+- lightweight and small
+- just 1 connector necessary for basic functions